-9.2.
+8.2.
 General

-- Many of the emission factors used in the inventory are relatively old, some over 10 years, and they need to be analysed.
-Some of them also lack good documentation and source references. - Emissions of PCB and HCB will be included.
+- In 2015, the estimation of greenhouse gas emissions will follow the revised UNFCCC reporting guidelines.
+This will cause several changes in the present estimation methods. - Many of the emission factors used in the inventory are relatively old, some over 10 years, and they need to be analysed.
+Some of them also lack good documentation and source references.
+Work has begun to go through all emission factors, register digitally those that have sufficiently documentation and flag those that do not for future revision.
+This work need to be continued.

-9.3.
+8.3.
 Energy

-- The sulphur content in fuel wood and carbon used for stationary combustion need to be revised.
-The calculations used today are highly uncertain.
-There may also be a need to improve other emission factors for POPs and heavy metals for fuel wood combustion. - Wear of asphalt from studded tyres is one of the most important sources of particulate emissions in Norway (along with fuel wood burning and road traffic exhaust).
-The model used for calculating these emissions was developed in 1998 and needs evaluation and probably also revision. - The energy statistics used as input to the Norwegian emission inventory need to be improved for some sectors.
+• The energy statistics used as input to the Norwegian emission inventory need to be improved for some sectors.
 For use of petroleum products, Statistics Norway's sales statistics for petroleum products are used.
 The division between sectors in the sales statistics is not as detailed as the one needed in the energy statistics.
 A number of different methods are being used to distribute the energy use of the different energy products on actual sectors.
 Some are based on very old assumptions and surveys that need to be updated.

-9.4.
-Industry
+8.4.
+Agriculture